github/automatic-contrib-prs/README.md

         PR_BODY: ${{ secrets.PR_BODY }}
 ```

+## Scaling for large organizations
+- GitHub Actions workflows have time limits currently set at 72 hours per run.
+If you are operating on more than 1400 repos or so with this action, it will take several runs to complete.

 ## Instructions to run locally without Docker
 - Clone the repository or open a codespace
 - Create a personal access token with read only permissions